martin-papy/qdrant-loader/docs/FileConversionGuide.md

 # File Conversion Guide

-**Version**: 0.3.2
-**Date**: May 31, 2025
-**Feature**: Comprehensive File Conversion Support

 ## Overview

-QDrant Loader v0.3.2 introduces comprehensive file conversion support, enabling automatic processing of PDF, Office documents, images, and 20+ file types.
+QDrant Loader v0.3.2 introduced comprehensive file conversion support, enabling automatic processing of PDF, Office documents, images, and 20+ file types.
 Files are converted to markdown format using Microsoft's MarkItDown library, then processed through the existing chunking and embedding pipeline.

 ### ✨ New Features (May 2025)